-The award is based on merit (test scores and GPA), contributing criteria also includes students that are from historically underrepresented populations (African American, Hispanic, Native American, Pacific Islander, Multiracial) at the University of Iowa or participation in a federally funded Upward Bound programApplication:
+The award is based on merit, contributing criteria also includes students that are from historically underrepresented populations (Alaskan Native, American Indian/ Native American, Black/African American, Hispanic/Latinx, Native Hawaiian or other Pacific Islander, two or more underrepresented races) at the University of Iowa or participation in a federally funded Upward Bound program.Application:

-None.
-Students are considered automatically upon admission.
-Submission of the FAFSA by November 15 of the year prior to enrollment is recommended to maximize the available benefits of the Advantage Iowa program.Renewal:
+Eligible nonresident students must apply for additional aid through the Advantage Iowa Award via their Admissions Profile in MyUI.
+Submission of the FAFSA by December 1 of the year prior to enrollment is recommended to maximize the available benefits of the Advantage Iowa program.Deadline:

 $3,000 a year for up to four yearsRenewal: